TheExperiment/YOURLS/CONTRIBUTING.md

 Guidelines
 ----------
 Your bible must be the **[:octocat: GitHub Contributing Guide](https://guides.github.com/activities/contributing-to-open-source/#contributing)**.

 ### Bug Reports

+A bug is a _demonstrable problem_ that is caused by the code in the repository.
 Good bug reports are extremely helpful - thank you!

 #### Rules